xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    View
    AlignTo $refBuffer 0 1

-   ## turn ON drift protection if it's off
+   ## turn ON drift protection if it's off so Autofocus can report drift
    ReportUserSetting DriftProtection DP
    If $DP != 1
        SetUserSetting DriftProtection 1